-The total income tax provision recorded for the three months ended March 31, 2024 and 2023 was \$0.4 million and \$0.3 million, respectively, on consolidated pre-tax book income of \$0.6 million and \$1.3 million, respectively.
-The Company is unable to reliably estimate an annual effective tax rate; therefore, it uses the discrete-period computation method for determining its income tax provision.
-The Company's income tax provision could be affected by numerous factors, including the projected utilization of net operating loss carryovers and changes in its deferred tax assets and liabilities and their valuations.
-The Company's tax provisions are based on estimated annual tax rates applied to actual income to date and includes the expected realization of a portion of the tax benefits of federal and state net operating losses carryforwards ("NOLs").
-In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
+The total income tax provision recorded for the six months ended June 30, 2024 and 2023 was \$0.5 million and \$0.4 million, respectively, on consolidated pre-tax book income of \$0.4 million and \$1.7 million, respectively.
+The total income tax provision recorded for the three months ended June 30, 2024 and 2023 was \$0.1 million and \$0.1 million, respectively, on consolidated pre-tax book (loss) income of \$(0.2) million and \$0.4 million, respectively.
+The Company uses the discrete-period computation method for determining its income tax provision.
+The Company's income tax provision could be affected by numerous factors, including nondeductible expenses, the projected utilization of net operating loss carryovers and changes in its deferred tax assets and liabilities and their valuations.
+The Company's tax provisions are based on estimated annual tax rates applied to actual income to date and include the expected realization of a portion of the tax benefits of federal and state net operating losses carryforwards ("NOLs").
+In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized in future accounting periods.
 The ultimate realization of capital loss and NOL carryforwards is dependent upon the generation of future capital gains and taxable income in periods prior to their expiration.
 The Company currently provides a valuation allowance against a portion of the deferred tax assets generated by the NOLs since the Company believes that it is more likely than not that some of the benefits will not be realized in the future.
-The Company will continue to assess the need for, and the amount of, the valuation allowance at each reporting date
+The Company will continue to assess the need for, and the amount of, the valuation allowance at each reporting date.